 Sail to Boldt Castle in New York's 1000 Islands region, and you'll hear a tragic story of lost love.

 Boldt vowed to return to the lush, heart-shaped isle.
-After several trips he decided to commission an architectural firm to create a full-size castle as a tribute to their love.
-He envisioned it a replica of the majestic ones that dotted the Rhine River he had seen as a boy .
+After several trips, he decided to commission an architectural firm to create a full-size castle as a tribute to their love and marriage.
+He envisioned it as a replica of the majestic ones he had seen along the Rhine River when he visited Germany as a boy.

 Big Plans for Boldt Castle and Beyond